 Wind or Solar: Which is Cheaper in 2024?

-• Is Wind or Solar Cheaper?: Overall, for now, solar power is still cheaper than wind power for use in your home or small business.
+- Is Wind or Solar Cheaper?: Overall, for now, solar power is still cheaper than wind power for use in your home or small business.
 This may change sooner than we think!
 As we said at the top of this article, wind power is gaining momentum on a global scale.
-And we think this could impact the way we use and view electricity in our day-to-day lives.
+We think this could impact the way we use and view electricity in our day-to-day lives.

 Again, many variables and circumstances may make your price more, or less expensive.
 The prices listed above are based on the average use by a home or small business.
 We also used the wind vs solar power prices for individual use.
 This use is calculated on an average cost per month.
 Similar to fossil fuel prices that you may currently receive at your home, can change monthly.
 This is based on things like weather, usage, or seasonal items you may use in or on your home.